lfai/foundation/README.md

-# foundation
+# LF AI Foundation Policy Repo
-Documentation related to the operation of LF AI (https://lfai.foundation/)
+This repo contains documentation related to the operation of the LF AI Foundation (https://lfai.foundation/).